thdelmas/better-README/README.md

 ## Acknowledgments

+Thanks to:

-Thanks to all people spending their time to make a better world
+- All people spending their time to make a better world

 ## References